 In 2009, researchers from Taiwan published a study concerning rheumatoid arthritis (RA) and pregnancy.
-The reviewed data from the Taiwan National Health Insurance Research Dataset found that women with RA had an increased risk of giving birth to a child who has low birth weight or is small for gestational age (SGA).
+The data from the Taiwan National Health Insurance Research Dataset showed that women with RA had an increased risk of giving birth to a child with low birth weight or who was small for gestational age (called SGA).

 Women with RA were also at greater risk for preeclampsia (high blood pressure) and were more likely to go through a cesarean section delivery.